-Figure 1 illustrates this complier density estimation technique for the Angrist et al. (2013) Massachusetts urban charter applicant sample.
-A notable result in Angrist et al. (2013) is that urban charters generate much larger test score gains for non-white students than for white students, reducing racial achievement gaps.
-Figure 1 reports complier math score densities separately for white and Black students, with the density of $Y_i(0)$ on the left and $Y_i(1)$ on the right.
-These results come from 2SLS estimation of equations (11) and (12) with risk set controls added to each equation.
-By equation (8), the estimates capture weighted averages of within-risk-set complier densities.
-The top panel shows densities of baseline scores from the year prior to the lottery.
+Fig. 1 reports potential outcome densities for the Angrist et al. (2013) Massachusetts urban charter applicant sample.
+A notable result in Angrist et al. (2013) is that urban charters generate much larger test score gains for non-White students than for White students, reducing racial achievement gaps.
+Fig. 1 reports complier math score densities separately for White and Black students, with the density of $Y_i(0)$ on the left and $Y_i(1)$ on the right.
+These results come from 2SLS estimation of Eqs.
+(11) and (12) with risk set controls added to each equation.
+By Eq.
+(8), the estimates capture weighted averages of within-risk-set complier densities.
+Panel A shows densities of baseline scores from the year prior to the lottery.
 As expected, score distributions are similar for treated and control compliers at baseline.
-The densities of baseline scores for Black students are shifted left relative to those of white students, indicating a large racial achievement gap.
-A bootstrap Kolmogorov-Smirnov (KS) test rejects racial equality of baseline score distributions for both untreated and treated compliers (p < 0.01).
+The densities of baseline scores for Black students are shifted left relative to those of White students, indicating a large racial achievement gap.
+A bootstrap Kolmogorov-Smirnov (KS) test rejects racial equality of baseline score distributions for both untreated and treated compliers (p < 0.01).^j

-The subsequent panels of Figure 1 demonstrate that urban charter attendance eliminates the racial achievement gap for lottery compliers.
-The treated densities on the right reveal a marked convergence of the Black distribution toward the white distribution after the lottery, so that these two distributions are virtually indistinguishable by seventh grade.
-The KS test fails to reject equality of $Y_i(1)$ distributions for Black and white compliers (p = 0.94) in this grade.
+Panel B in Fig. 1 suggests that urban charter attendance eliminates the racial achievement gap for lottery compliers.
+The treated densities on the right reveal a marked convergence of the Black distribution toward the White distribution after the lottery; the two distributions are virtually indistinguishable by 7th grade.
+The KS test fails to reject equality of $Y_i(1)$ distributions for Black and White compliers (p = 0.94) in this grade.
 In contrast, the distributions on the left show a persistent achievement gap for compliers randomized into traditional public schools.
-The racial gap in $Y_i(0)$ distributions in seventh grade is similar to the gap at baseline, and racial equality of the non-treated outcome distributions is rejected (p < 0.01).
+The racial gap in $Y_i(0)$ distributions in 7th grade is similar to the gap at baseline, and racial equality of the nontreated outcome distributions is rejected (p < 0.01).